praizeTheFool/web/README.md

-What are you doing here?
-Go to [axeni.de](https://axeni.de/) instead.
+what's up my fellow peiple what are u doing here viste this for the expirence  [roderic.me](https://roderic.me/) instead.